Davanagere

-Davanagere is a city in the centre of the southern Indian state of Karnataka.
-It is the seventh largest city in the state, and the administrative headquarters of eponymous Davangere district.
+Dāvanagere is a city in the centre of the southern Indian state of Karnataka.
+It is the seventh largest city in the state, and the administrative headquarters of the eponymous Davangere district.
 Hitherto being a cotton hub and hence popularly known before as the Manchester of Karnataka, the commercial ventures of the city is now dominated by education and agro-processing industries.
 Davanagere became a separate district in 1997, when it was separated from the erstwhile undivided district of Chitradurga for administration conveniences.
 Davanagere is known for rich culinary traditions which encompass the diversity of entire Karnataka's dishes due to its geographical position in the state as its centre.
-Notable among them is its aromatic benne dosey/butter Dosa that is associated with the name of the city.
+Notable among them is its aromatic benne dose.

-Davanagere was selected as one of the hundred Indian cities to be developed as a smart city under Central government's Smart Cities Mission.
+Davanagere was selected as one of the hundred Indian cities to be developed as a smart city under the Central government's Smart Cities Mission.
 It was among the first 20 towns to be developed under the mission by Ministry of Urban Development.
-According to 2020 human living index, it was selected as the top 9th most livable city under 10 million population in India.
+According to 2020 human living index, it was selected as the top 9th most livable city with a population under 10 million in India.

 Civic administration

-Davangere has been a pioneer in municipal administration with the city attaining the status of a municipality as early as 1870.
+Davangere has been at the forefront in municipal administration with the city attaining the status of a municipality as early as 1870.
 The Imperial Gazetteer of India (1911) says that the receipts and expenditure of the municipality, during the ten years ending 1901, averaged Rs 14,200 and Rs 12,600 respectively.
 The civic administration of the city was managed by the Nagarasabhe, before it was established as a municipality on 7 August 1951.
 It now has the status of a City Corporation, which was upgraded on 6 January 2007.
 It is headed by a Mayor, assisted by Commissioners and council members.
 The city is divided into 45 wards, and the council members (corporators) are elected by the people of the city.